 The physiology of the Kidneys

 The kidneys are a highly specialised filtration unit that is essentially made up of a collection of interconnected tubes.
 The outside of the kidney, know as the cortex, is made up of thousands of tiny tubes called nephrons.
 These nephrons lead into wider collecting tubules in an area know as the medulla.
 The collecting tubules in the medulla are grouped together to form pyramids that appear to be striped.
 The base of each pyramid’s then lead into a funnel-shaped space deep inside the kidney known as the renal pelvis.
 The passage of fluid in the kidneys can be likened to the way water on earth passes from tributaries to streams to rivers and finally into the sea.
 By the time it has reached the renal pelvis, the fluid that has collected is urine.
 This then continues its passage down the ureter into the bladder and eventually out of the body.

 How the Kidneys Work

 The kidneys also have an important impact on blood pressure.
-If the pressure is too high hormones will stimulate the release of more fluid into the urine order to reduce it.
-Conversely if blood pressure it is too low another hormone will trigger fluid conservation.
+If the pressure is too high, hormones will stimulate the release of more fluid into the urine in order to reduce it.
+Conversely, if blood pressure it is too low, another hormone will trigger fluid conservation.